ietf-wg-httpapi/link-template/draft-ietf-httpapi-link-template.md

 # Security Considerations

 The security consideration for the Link header field in {{WEB-LINKING}} and those for URI Templates {{URI-TEMPLATE}} both apply.

+Target attributes that are conveyed via Display Strings can be vulnerable to a wide variety of attacks.
+See {{UNICODE-SECURITY}} for advice regarding their handling.
+Specific advice is not given by this specification, since there are a variety of potential use cases for such attributes.

 # IANA Considerations